retorquere/zotero-better-bibtex/docs/all-them-braces.md

+# Why all those braces?
+And why are my titles being recapitalized?

 Zotero does all its work in UTF-8 Unicode, which is absolutely the right thing to do.
 Unfortunately, for those shackled to BibTeX and who cannot (yet) move to BibLaTeX, unicode is a major PITA.
 Also, Zotero supports some simple HTML markup in your references that Bib(La)TeX won't understand.